TheRedBrain/rpg-inventory/README.md

 > When the vanilla "keep_inventory" game rule is set to true, all items are kept.

-When "keep_inventory_status_effect_identifier" is a valid status effect identifier, that status effect is applied when an item in the "sacrificed_to_keep_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).
+The "rpginventory:keep_inventory" status effect is applied when an item in the "sacrificed_to_keep_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).

 When the player dies while having that status effect, all equipped items in the "sacrificed_to_keep_inventory_on_death" item tag are destroyed.
 The rest of the inventory is kept, regardless of game rules and stuff like "Curse of Vanishing".

 > The vanilla enchantment "Curse of Vanishing" is applied only when no item was sacrificed to keep the inventory.